BuseGogusger/data_analysis_with_SQL-inform_a_business_decision/README.md

 ## **Introduction**

-In this project, we explore the world of data analysis by pulling valuable insights from a database to answer critical business questions.
+In this project provided by Coursera Project Network and W3 Schools, we explore the world of data analysis by pulling valuable insights from a database to answer critical business questions.
 Dive into the data, discover actionable insights, and drive informed decisions. 💡

 🔍 Data Analysis | 📈 Business Insights | 🚀 Decision-Making